fernandogaol/gtpro-server/README.md

 ### API endpoints

+All endpoints have CRUD methods
+All endpoints:
+'/api/auth'
+'/api/users'
+'/api/cards'
+'/api/lists'
+'/api/projects'

 - POST to '/api/auth/login' authenticate and login returning user
-- POST to '/api/auth/refresh' refresh Auth token
-- POST to '/api/users' posts new user info into database
+- POST to '/api/users' inserts a new user into database
 - GET to '/api/users' get all users from database
-- GET to '/api/user/:id' get all stories by id
+- GET to '/api/user/:id' get a user by id
 - DELETE to '/api/user/:id' delete a user by id
 - PATCH to '/api/user/:id' update a user by id
-- GET to '/api/story' get all stories from database
+- GET to '/api/cards' get all cards from database
+- GET to /api/cards/list/:list_id get a card by list id
+- GET to '/api/cards/:card_id' get a card by id
-- POST to '/api/story' posts a story to the database
+- POST to '/api/cards' insert a card into the database
+- DELETE to '/api/cards/:card_id' delete a card by id
+- PATCH to '/api/cards/:card_id' update a card by id
+- GET to '/api/lists' get all lists from database
+- GET to /api/lists//project/:project_id get a list by project id
-- GET to '/api/story/:id' get all stories by id
+- GET to '/api/lists/:list_id' get a list by id
+- POST to '/api/lists' insert a list into the database
-- DELETE to '/api/story/:id' delete a story by id
+- DELETE to '/api/lists/:list_id' delete a list by id
-- PATCH to '/api/story/:id' update a story by id
+- PATCH to '/api/lists/:list_id' update a list by id
-- GET to '/api/comment' get all comments from database
+- GET to '/api/projects' get all projects from database
-- POST to '/api/comment' posts a comment to the database
+- GET to /api/projects/user/:user_id get a project by user id from database
-- GET to '/api/comment/:id' get all comments by id
+- GET to '/api/projects/:project_id' get a project by id from database
+- POST to '/api/projects' insert a project into the database
-- DELETE to '/api/comment/:id' delete a comment by id
+- DELETE to '/api/projects/:project_id' delete a project by id from database
-- PATCH to '/api/comment/:id' update a comment by id
+- PATCH to '/api/projects/:project_id' update a project by id from database

 <!-- Markdown link & img dfn's -->